MichaelAI0/Code-Guide/Simon-says-Game/LESSON PLANS/Simon_Says_Lesson_Plan.md

   - Use CSS to style HTML elements.

-  - Create an interactive game using JavaScript and jQuery.
+  - Create an interactive game using JavaScript.

   - Learn about event handling and user interaction.